How To Save Money On Wedding Photography

 It’s standard practice today for photographers to shoot the heck out of any event.
 We make more pictures than anyone could possibly use.
 At the same time, brides and grooms are insisting they want ALL of the pictures from their wedding.
 The desire is to be able distribute and print pictures on their own.

-If you want to save money on your wedding photography, decide on and purchase only what you want after the wedding.
+If you want to save money on your wedding photography?
+Complete the process.
+Decide on and purchase only what you want after the wedding.
 It may be a handful of the best wedding pictures to print from, a well-designed album or a framed print.
-By negotiating with your photographer for only those images and products you need, you’re going to save $$$.
+By negotiating with your photographer for only those images and products you need, you’re going to save.

 And of course, if you want all of the pictures?
 We can do that for you too:)